tan2pow16/SimpleDeqryptor19M07A/README.md

 **Please perform the statements below in VIRTUALIZED ENVIRONMENT as some malware components WILL BE LOADED INTO THE MEMORY.
 I don't guarantee the process is 100% safe!**

  * Decompile the sample with CFR decompiler.
 Since the 1st layer of the packer are usually "innocuous looking" to decieve anti-malware products, the classes are usually simple and easy-to-decompile.
 I used Bytecode Viewer to do the job for me with ease.
  * Use an IDE to edit the codes.
 One may find a method-call `ClassLoader.getResourceAsStream(String)`.
 Extract the `String` parameter as the `Header` class entry path.
-I used dynamical analysis and just print out the string.
+I used dynamic analysis and just print out the string.
  * Extract the AES key used to decrypt the resource.
 This may also simply be done by modifying the decompiled codes above.
 Just catch an exception and spit out a zero-sized byte array.
  * Use the path and key to decrypt the `Header` class file.
 You may find `step1.bat` useful.
  * Decompile the decrypt class.
 You may now find the parameters required for `step2.bat`.
 If the requirements are met, it will spit out the mapping.ser and the stub containing the decrypted classes.